 There are about 8,500 Jewish people in Louisville, as many Jewish families moved to the area from Eastern Europe at the beginning of the 20th century, as well as 4,000 to 10,000 practicing Muslims.
 In 2005, Louisville was ranked as the 7th safest large city in the country.

 About 30% of the population growth in all of Kentucky is in Louisville's CSA counties.
 The consolidation of Louisville and Jefferson County also caused Louisville to grow 189% from 2000 to 2010.
 The region has been increasing slowly thanks to steady job growth, a low cost of living and affordable home prices.
 Louisville's growth can also be attributed to Kentucky residents moving from rural areas to the city, as the state as a whole grew just 6% from 2000 to 2010.

-The Louisville area was chosen as a settlement because it is located at the Falls of the Ohio, which created a barrier to river travel.
+The Louisville area was chosen as a settlement because it is located at the Falls of the Ohio State Park, which created a barrier to river travel.
 The first European settlement was Corn Island in 1779.
-Two years later, the town charter for Louisville was approved and the city was named in honor of King Louis XVI of France, whose soldiers were then helping Americans in the Revolutionary War.
+Two years later, the town charter for Louisville was approved, and the city was named in honor of King Louis XVI of France, whose soldiers were then helping Americans in the Revolutionary War.
 Early residents eventually moved out by the 1780s due to Indian raids.

-The city's growth in the 1800's was greatly influenced by the fact that river boats had to unload and move downriver before reaching the falls.
-By 1828, the population reached 7,000 and the city was incorporated.
-It became a shipping port and it was known as a point of escape for slaves moving north.
+The city's growth in the 1800s was influenced by the fact that river boats had to unload and move downriver before reaching the falls.
+By 1828, the population reached 7,000, and the city was incorporated.
+It became a shipping port, and it was known as a point of escape for slaves moving north.
 It was also a stronghold for Union troops during the Civil War.